mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2014-07-06-grid-method.md

 Switching to a straight-edge[^straightedge] you'll use the dots as guides to draw straight lines parallel to each other.
 Because iPad styli aren't that precise, it can take some practice placing a line where you want.

-{% figure caption:"Drawing lines with a stylus on the iPad takes some getting used to." class:"half" %}
+{% figure caption:"Drawing lines with a stylus on the iPad takes some getting used to." class:"gallery-2-col" %}
 [![drawing a line with Pencil and a T-square](/assets/images/paper-53-grid-t-square-600.jpg)](/assets/images/paper-53-grid-t-square-lg.jpg)
 [![drawing a line with Pencil and a straight-edge](/assets/images/paper-53-grid-book-edge-600.jpg)](/assets/images/paper-53-grid-book-edge-lg.jpg)
 {% endfigure %}